 You need to dress according to your environment, and the occasion.
-If you are going to be around water, then clothing that dries quickly is great.
+If you are going to be around water, then quick-drying clothing is great.

 Hot locations can benefit from breathable, light materials that keep you cool and out of the sun.
 Colder environments warrant heavier clothing.

 First, start by researching all of the conditions you may encounter.
 Also, consider the differences in temperature between day and night for full effect.